Fat dissolving injections.

 How soon will I see the results?

 The solution requires time to take effect, gradually reducing the fat in the treated areas.
-Everyone’s constitution is different but normally, after two or three weeks, you’ll start to see the positive effects.
+Everyone’s constitution is different but normally, after four weeks, you’ll start to see the positive effects.
 The removal of fat can continue for up to six weeks.

 How many treatments will I need?